orggue/adidas-zaragoza/advanced-kubernetes/05_volumes.md

 ----

-Here is an example of a StorageClass on AWS:
+Here is an example of a StorageClass on GCE:

 ```
 kind: StorageClass
 apiVersion: storage.k8s.io/v1beta1
 metadata:
   name: standard
-provisioner: kubernetes.io/aws-ebs
+provisioner: kubernetes.io/gce-pd
 parameters:
-  type: gp2
+  type: pd-standard
 ```

-You might be interested to test this using this [example](https://github.com/kubernetes/kubernetes/tree/master/examples/experimental/persistent-volume-provisioning).
+You might be interested to test this using this [example](https://github.com/kubernetes/kubernetes/tree/master/examples/persistent-volume-provisioning).

 ----

-Let's create a storage class on our (minikube) cluster and create a claim on it.

 First check and remove any existing persitent volumes